DamengRandom/fizzbuzz-js/README.md

 ### Explanations of development process

-1. I have utilized JavaScript as coding language and Jest testing framework to complete this task.
-Meanwhile, I did a simple jest setup (created: `jest.config.json`) for my codebase in order to run test successfully.
+1. I have utilized `JavaScript` as coding language and `Jest` testing framework to complete this task.
+Meanwhile, I did a simple jest setup (created: `jest.config.json`) for my codebase in order to run the unit tests successfully.

 2. I have started with writing unit test file (`fizzBuzz.spec.js`) first, created 5 test cases: